Arrhenia epichysium

 Arrhenia epichysium is a species of agaric fungus in the family Hygrophoraceae.
-It is found in Asia, Europe, and North America.

 The fruit body has small brown to dark gray caps measuring 1-3 cm in diameter.
 The cap color changes to light gray to tan when it is dry.
-Gills are narrow and thin, placed together closely, and decurrently attached to the stipe.
+The gills are narrow and thin, placed together closely, and decurrently attached to the stipe, which can be up to 5 cm long.
+The flesh is grayish and watery.
 The spores are smooth and ellipsoid, measuring 6–7.5 μm.
+The spore print is white.

+Outside of its genus, it can resemble the slightly larger Pseudoclitocybe cyathiformis.

+It can be found on dead wood in North America (except for the Gulf Coast), lasting through May on the West Coast.